abiz-ewn/abiz-ewn/README.md

 </div>

-## 🎯 Current Focus

-- 🔭 Research in Computer Vision & Behavioral Analysis
-- 🌱 Building full-stack applications with modern frameworks
-- 📚 Deepening knowledge in AI/ML and mathematical modeling
-- 🤝 Open to collaborations on innovative projects

 ## 📫 Let's Connect!

 I'm always excited to collaborate on interesting projects or discuss technology, research, and innovation.
 Feel free to reach out!